thediveo/whalewatcher/README.md

 the container engine state.

 > 🛈 If your application requires immediate action upon container lifecycle
-> events then our `whalewatcher` isn't the right module for it.
+> events then our `whalewatcher` **isn't the right module** for it: our module
+> is design for those use cases where the application needing information about
+> containers is completely decoupled from container lifecycle events.

 ## Features